I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

-35 Fun, Weird and Interesting Facts About Ottawa
+35+ Fun and Interesting Facts About Ottawa

-In the winter you can skate on the Rideau Canal or cross-country ski in the Gatineau.
-In the summer you’re never far from cottage country and the cycling is excellent.
-In fact it was a bike-friendly city well before it became trendy to embrace bikes.
+I grew up in Ottawa, a city that offers a great mix of culture and recreation.
+Its home to the National Arts Center which always offers something interesting for the right side of your brain, but it’s the easy access to the outdoor life where Ottawa really shines.
+In winter you can skate on the Rideau Canal or cross-country ski in Gatineau Park.
+In the summer, you’re never far from cottage country and the cycling is excellent.
+Ottawa was a bike-friendly city well before it became trendy to embrace bikes.
 Enjoy these 35 fun, weird, interesting facts about Ottawa.

 Ottawa is the capital of Canada.
+It was chosen by Queen Victoria in 1857.

 Ottawa was originally called Bytown named for Colonel John By, the engineer who oversaw construction of the Rideau Canal.
 In 1855 Bytown was incorporated and became Ottawa.